Itisfilipe/feature-requets-flask-app/README.md

 * #### Install your requirements
     ```
     (venv)$ pip install -r requirements.txt
+    (venv)$ pip install -r requirements-dev.txt
     ```

 * #### Running It
-    On your terminal, run the server using this one simple command:
+    On your terminal, inside of backend folder, run the server using this one simple command:
     ```
     (venv)$ flask run
     ```